FordPipatkittikul/Data-Structures-Algorithm/README.md

 ![Screenshot (44)](https://github.com/FordPipatkittikul/DataStructures/assets/121902625/3f47a8e9-65bf-4d1d-9ed7-9ed6ee667090)

 # Built-in DataStructures
+Quick Note using Python programming language as a reference.
 ## Array
   It is a collections of data type stored contiguous memory locations(ordered collections of values)